Introduction

 Another complication an attacker might face is if there’s another AND condition after the injected code.
 In the above example, we injected into the account number that has several AND conditions after it.

-The double dash (- -) in SQL, comments out the rest of the line, so any additional conditions can be easily disposed of.
+In SQL, double dash (- -) comments out the rest of the line.
+That way, the attacker can dispose of any additional conditions further down the line.

 In MySQL, # is another way to comment out the rest of the line with identical effect to – –

-Another way of adding a comment to a SQL is by enclosing it in /* */.
-If a comment starts, most databases will consider it to be a comment until the end of the SQL (with any number of lines).
-So adding /* instead of – – will also comment out the rest of the SQL.
+If a comment starts (/*) but doesn’t end (*/), most databases will consider it to be a comment until the end of the SQL.
+So, adding /* instead of — will comment out the rest of the SQL on single or multi-line SQLs.

-Another consideration in MySQL is that /*! */ is not a comment as the ! symbol disables the comment.
-This can be a useful means of bypassing security measures that ignore comments.
+Another point to remember is that in MySQL /*! */ is not a comment, as the ! symbol disables the comment.
+That can help attackers bypass security measures that ignore comments.

 Parameter Fragmentation (HPF)